SAMMISolutions/SAMMI-Official/README.md

 This is the ONLY official SAMMI source.
 Please be careful downloading it from any other sources.

 ## What is SAMMI?
-SAMMI is a fully customizable Stream Deck that lets your Twitch and YouTube Live audience control and interact with your stream.
+SAMMI is a fully customizable streaming assistant that lets your Twitch and YouTube Live audience control and interact with your stream.
 It is fully compatible with [OBS Websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/), which can remotely control your [OBS Studio](https://obsproject.com/).
 SAMMI can listen to Twitch alerts and chat messages, send chat messages, and fully control your Twitch stream via the [Twitch API](https://dev.twitch.tv/docs/api/reference).
 It also works for YouTube streams too - it can listen to all chat events, send chat messages, and ban users, to name a few.